splendidsummer/TFM_offline_RL/README.md

 * lifting the cube to match a target position and orientation in the air.
 Like last year’s challenge, the Real Robot Challenge III is featured in the NeurIPS 2022 Competition Track.

+## Methodology
+### Offline RL
+There are 2 kinds of approaches in RL to solve this task, one is online RL(including on-policy & off-police methods), the other one is offline RL, which means the policy of actions is generate to mimic the behaviors of offline dataset.
+It should be noted that offline RL is surely a different notation from off-policy, in the offline setting, the agent no longer has the ability to interact with the environment and collect additional transitions using the behaviour policy.
+The learning algorithm is provided with a static dataset of fixed interaction, and must learn the best policy it can using this dataset.
+We select 3 offline algorithms to solve this chanllenge, which are:
+* **Standard BC (Bahavior Cloning)**
+* **IQL (Implicit Q-Learning)**
+* **TD3+BC (Twin Delayed DDPG)**
+### Data Augmentation by the Theory of Discrete Group Symmetry

+#### Morphorlogical Symmtry Analysis

+#### Data AUF

 ## Offline Dataset
 ### Observation Space